 Now, our test results have steps in them, and you can see precisely where the test has failed:

-Seeing the location can help you figure out why the test failed (whether the problem is in the test or in the code).
+Seeing the location can help you figure out why the test failed.
 You also get screenshots and the page source.

 Finally, with these integrations, you can wrap the function calls of your test inside the step()